stat545ubc-2022/assignment-b3-YuqingMa/README.md

 # STAT 545B - Assignment 4

 This is the repository for STAT 545B - Assignment 4 - Option C - make a new shiny app.
+The source code is in the folder shinyapp_new
 This is an app made for users to conveniently view recent confirmed covid-19 cases.
 Visit the app at https://jacqueline2025.shinyapps.io/covidcases/